 The schedule for the Culinary Management (Integrated Learning) program currently operates from Monday to Friday.
 Note: some classes may begin at 7 a.m. and others may run until 10 p.m.

-- In the third semester, you will experience the culinary industry first-hand during your residency at our state-of-the-art learning restaurant, The Chefs’ House, and The Café.
+- In the third semester, you will experience the culinary industry first-hand during your residency at our state-of-the-art learning restaurant, The Chefs’ House, and at The Café.